The Very Hungry Caterpillar: Writing and publication

-The Very Hungry Caterpillar is the third book Carle illustrated and only the second he wrote himself.
-The plot originated as a story called A Week with Willi the Worm, which featured a bookworm named Willi.
-Carle was inspired to write the story after using a hole punch that reminded him of a worm.
-Ann Beneduce, Carle's editor, advised him that a worm would not make a likable protagonist, instead recommending a caterpillar.
+The Very Hungry Caterpillar is the third commercially-released children's book Carle illustrated and only the second he wrote himself.
+Before Caterpillar, Carle had illustrated the book The Say-With-Me ABCs, a book which contained nothing but the alphabet, and was only available through a school and library catalog for a short period of time in 1967.

+Carle had brought to his editor, Ann Beneduce, a mock-up of a book called A Week with Willi Worm, in which a bookworm named Willi ate his way through the book.
+Carle had been inspired by his use of a hole punch in his studio, and used it to create the holes left by the worm.
+Beneduce suggested that a caterpillar would make a more likable protagonist.

-Carle was allegedly inspired to include holes in the pages where the caterpillar had "eaten" through the various foods, by differently shaped books he had read as a child in Germany.
+Carle may have been inspired to make a picture book with holes in the pages by creatively shaped books he had read as a child in Germany.

-The book was initially published by the World Publishing Company (US) in 1969.
-It was originally printed in Japan due to high US publishing costs resulting from the holes in some of the pages.
-Currently, the book is published by Penguin Random House, who acquired the title from Carle in 2019.
+The book was initially published by the World Publishing Company in 1969.
+It was originally printed in Japan due to the high cost of printing a book in the U.S. with die-cut holes.
+Currently, the book is published by Penguin Random House, which acquired the title from Carle in 2019.

-Since its release, The Very Hungry Caterpillar has sold over 50 million copies, approximately one copy every thirty seconds.
-It has been translated into more than 60 languages, including Arabic, Dutch, French, Spanish, German, Japanese, Italian, Portuguese, Swedish, Russian, and Hebrew.
+Since its release, The Very Hungry Caterpillar has sold over 55 million copies in the US alone, approximately one copy every thirty seconds.
+It has been translated into more than 70 languages including Arabic, Dutch, French, Spanish, German, Japanese, Italian, Portuguese, Swedish, Russian and Hebrew.

 Reception

 Awards

-The book has won numerous awards including the American Institute of Graphic Arts Award in 1970, the Best Children's Books of England in 1970, the Selection du Grand Prix des Treize in France in 1972, and the Nakamori Reader's Prize in Japan in 1975.
-Additionally, The New York Times also cited it as one of the "Ten Best Picture Books of the Year" in 1969.
+The book has won numerous awards including the American Institute of Graphic Arts Award in 1970, the Selection du Grand Prix des Treize in France in 1972, and the Nakamori Reader's Prize in Japan in 1975.The New York Times cited it as one of the "Ten Best Illustrated Books of the Year" in 1969.

-Furthermore, the book placed at number 199 in the Big Read, a 2003 poll conducted by the BBC to determine the United Kingdom's best loved books.
-It was one of the few picture books to place on the list.
-Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
-Five years later, a School Library Journal survey of readers named The Very Hungry Caterpillar as the second-best children's book.
+The book placed at number 199 in The Big Read, a 2003 poll conducted by the BBC to determine the United Kingdom's best-loved books.
+It was one of the few picture books on the list.
+In a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
+Five years later, a School Library Journal survey ranked The Very Hungry Caterpillar second in a list of the Top 100 Picture Books.

-In 2020, The Very Hungry Caterpillar was number ten on the list of "Top Check Outs of All Time" by the New York Public Library.
+In 2020, The Very Hungry Caterpillar was tenth on the list of "Top Check Outs of All Time" by the New York Public Library.
 It also won the best children's classic accolade at the Sainsbury Children’s Book Awards in 2019.
 Carle said that this award was a "perfect way" to celebrate the book's 50th anniversary.